colelevy08/my_portfolio/README.md

 ![Portfolio Banner](https://github.com/colelevy08/my_portfolio/blob/Banner/banner-industry-tech.jpg)

-## Visit The Site
+## Visit The Website

-Take a look at a live version of the site here: https://colelevy08.github.io/my_portfolio/
+Take a look at a live version of the website here: https://colelevy08.github.io/my_portfolio/

 ## Table of Contents